gray42/psr7-skeleton/docs/deployment.md

 ### Building an artifact

-To build a new artifact (ZIP file) which is tested and ready for deployment run:
+To build a new artifact (ZIP file), for deployment, run:

 ``` bash
 $ ant build